-The U.S. Department of Housing and Urban Development (HUD) strongly encourages managers of affordable housing properties,36 as well as public housing authorities,37 to develop a smoke-free environment by making changes to house rules or by changing the lease language.
-Changing the model lease provided by HUD requires approval by the department's regional office.38
+The U.S. Department of Housing and Urban Development (HUD) strongly encourages managers of affordable housing properties, 35 and as of July 31, 2017, public housing authorities will be required, 36 to develop a smoke-free environment by making changes to house rules or by changing the lease language.